-The Sir Philip Randle lectureship is awarded biennially to a scientists from any part of the world.
+The Sir Philip Randle lectureship is awarded biennially to a scientist from any part of the world.
 The awardee is selected on the basis of their contribution to the understanding of mammalian metabolism.

 The Lecturer will be awarded an honorarium of £2000 and certificate.
-The Lecture will be published in Biochemical Society Transactions.
+The awardee is invited to submit an article to a Society-owned publication.

 This award was instituted in honour of the late Professor Sir Philip Randle (pictured), who was one of the world's foremost researchers into mammalian metabolism.
 His career spanned some 5 decades during which he provided a series of brilliant insights into the fundamental mechanisms that determine the selection of fuels by muscle and other tissues.